allthingsnew/howweroll/styleguides/less.md

 Image filenames are specially named with each part separated by a hyphen.
 A name should contain the following:

-1. UI Module
+1. UI Component
-1. Function of Module
+1. Function of Component
 1. Interative State *(optional)*

 Examples: